ahart97/ECG_Plotting/README.md

 - ECG_survey_GUI.py - Script for generating a Tkinter survey based generated ECG images
 - ECGmain.py - Loops through the available ECG data from the [NiMBaL](https://github.com/nimbal) group, and samples 10 second bouts based on the predicted signal to noise ratio
-- ecg_strip_charts.py - Produces ECG strip chart plots that mimic the format used in clinic
+- ecg_strip_charts.py - Produces ECG strip chart plots that mimic the format used in clinic (not available in repo due to privacy issues)

 ## Contributing
 If you would like to contribute to this repository, please fork the repository and make the necessary changes.
 Then, submit a pull request for review.